UAE tech leaders anticipate stronger demand for AI and cloud capabilities over next 12 months

 96% of the tech leaders in the UAE plan to invest in XaaS technologies

-According to KPMG’s latest report, ‘UAE Tech Report 2024: AI, Data, and Sustainability in Focus’, nearly half (41 per cent) of survey respondents expect to leverage AI to enhance operational efficiency, and 27 per cent believe AI will assist in automating the customer experience over the next two years.
+KPMG’s latest ‘UAE Tech Report 2024: AI, Data, and Sustainability in Focus’, shows that the country’s robust digitalization and tech adoption strategy is paving the way for a resilient digital economy.
+Nearly half (41 per cent) of survey respondents expect to leverage AI to enhance operational efficiency, and 27 per cent believe AI will assist in automating the customer experience over the next two years.

 The UAE also displayed a higher adoption of edge computing (99 per cent) compared to the global average (97 per cent), reflecting their focus on enhancing real-time data processing and reducing latency – both crucial to support a digital economy.
 Both global and UAE tech leaders were aligned on AI’s role in filling skill gaps and enhancing productivity, although UAE leaders are slightly less confident about AI’s impact on innovation compared to their global counterparts.

-Mohamad Majid, partner, digital and innovation at KPMG Lower Gulf, said: “The UAE’s strategic investments in technology are setting new standards in innovation, especially when integrating AI and cloud computing.
-This has created a dynamic environment to support the rapid evolution of technology innovation across organisations.
+Mohamad Majid, Partner, Digital and Innovation at KPMG Lower Gulf, said: “The UAE’s strategic investments in technology are setting new standards in innovation, especially when integrating AI and cloud computing.
+This has created a dynamic environment to support the rapid evolution of technology innovation across organizations.
 As the UAE positions itself as a global technology hub, this integration of cutting-edge solutions will be essential to maintaining competitiveness and fostering economic growth.”

 Mohamad Majid, Partner, Digital and Innovation at KPMG Lower Gulf